freeCodeCamp/freeCodeCamp/docs/how-to-translate-the-website.md

 The `motivation.json` files are not required to have the same quotes, compliments, or array length.
 Just the same JSON structure.

-The `server.json` file contains string that are translated on the server before being sent to the client.
+The `server.json` file contains string that are translated on the server.

+> [!NOTE]
+> The server translations aren't functional at the moment.

 ## Adding a Language